linode/docs/docs/guides/applications/configuration-management/terraform/deploy-packer-image-with-terraform/index.md

 This tutorial has outlined how you can create a Linode image with Packer and then deploy Linode instances using that image with Terraform.
 The arrangement provides an efficient setup for provisioning and managing Linode instances.
 Terraform streamlines the process of provisioning infrastructure, and it is made more efficient using pre-built images from Packer.

 The example covered in this tutorial is fairly simple.
 But the setup can be readily adapted and expanded on to deploy more robust and complex infrastructures.
-And the automation provided by Packer a Terraform ensure a smoother and more reliable process.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.